yesudas-philiph/provisioning-scripts/README.md

 >locale : command for displaying the current locale settings

 >ClientAliveInterval: Sets a timeout interval in seconds after which if no data has been received from the client, sshd will send a message through the encrypted channel to request a response from the client.
 The default is 0, indicating that these messages will not be sent to the client.

+## Other scripts

+docker.sh : installs docker and docker-compose

+terraform.sh : installs terraform

+basic-userdata : includes codes to help the instance to keep the history, append history after each sessions

+wordpress setup:\
+db: installs and starts up mariadb, create dtabase named wp, user wp with password wp and grant all priviles to user wp over database wp

+webserver: download and copy wordpress files to webroot of the apache webserver and add details such as database name, database user name and password for database user.
+Instead of db server ip I've added db.internal, you can create private hosted zone in route 53 and add db server ip there as a 'A' record.